steveseguin/offline_deployment/README.md

 ### RPI provided image option

 I'm providing a RPi image, but WiFi will need to be configured via boot config, Ethernet, or with keyboard/mouse, or however.
+(It's a bit out of date at this point, but should still work I think)

 [Download it here](https://drive.google.com/file/d/10WtVXUh7yHxWmdSaR95-E_M3pnUNUtvr/view?usp=sharing) ( 2.4-GB zipped )